Multi-Antenna Jamming in Covert Communication

-In covert communication (also known as Low Probability of Detection - LPD) Alice tries to communicate reliably a message to Bob, such that a watchful adversary Willie remains unaware of the presence of the communication.
+In covert communication (also known as Low Probability of Detection - LPD) Alice tries to reliably communicate a message to Bob, such that a watchful adversary Willie remains unaware of the presence of the communication.
 To make this possible, Alice may use the fact that the channels between all participants are subject to some kind of noise, and therefore she can try to hide her communication within the margin of uncertainty at Willie's decoder.
-In fact, for AWGN channels, it was shown in \cite{bash2013limits} that Alice can transmit $O(\sqrt{n})$ bits in $n$ channel uses (a.k.a the square root law).
-Extensions for binary symmetric, discrete memoryless and multiple access channels were done in \cite{che2013reliable,wang2016fundamental,bloch2016covert,arumugam2016keyless}, respectively.
+In fact, for AWGN channels, it was shown in \cite{bash2013limits} that Alice can covertly transmit $O(\sqrt{n})$ bits in $n$ channel uses (a.k.a the square root law).
+Extensions for binary symmetric, discrete memoryless, multiple access and fading channels were done in \cite{che2013reliable,wang2016fundamental,bloch2016covert,arumugam2016keyless,tahmasbi2019covert}, respectively.

-This law essentially means that the transmission rate goes to zero with $n$; however, subsequent works showed that $O(n)$ bits in $n$ channel uses can be achieved, namely, a strictly positive rate, if Willie suffers from some kind of uncertainty in his received noise power (\cite{che2014reliable,lee2015achieving,sobers2017covert}).
-The uncertainty may be a result of inaccurate knowledge of Willie's noise or a result of an active node which confuses Willie's side (e.g., a jammer that varies his noise power randomly).
-The ability to achieve a strictly positive rate is of great importance since existing coding schemes can be used instead of designing special codes which are suitable only for covert communication.
+This law essentially means that the transmission rate goes to zero with $n$; however, subsequent works showed that $O(n)$ bits in $n$ channel uses can be achieved, namely, a strictly positive rate, if Willie suffers from some kind of uncertainty in his received noise power \cite{che2014reliable,lee2015achieving,sobers2017covert}.
+The uncertainty may be a result of inaccurate knowledge of his noise or a result of an active node which confuses Willie (e.g., a jammer that varies his noise power randomly).
+The ability to achieve a strictly positive rate is of great importance since not only Alice can transmit a meaningful amount, but existing coding schemes can be used instead of designing special codes which are suitable only for covert communication.